-No every property is an investment grade property.
+You'll find that not every property is an investment-grade property.

 And many beginning investors seem to make the same mistakes - they buy a property because it’s around the corner, or simply because it’s within budget without doing the local area due diligence.

-Knowing the local area because you live there is very different to understanding the property fundamentals of an area.
+Knowing the local area because you live it is very different from understanding the property fundamentals of an area.

-4. House are a better investment because of the land.
+4. Houses are a better investment because of the land.

 While there are investors who will argue black and blue that the land holds the value, not the bricks on it, that’s not exactly right.